implse/Data_Structure_Python/README.md

 ### Applications

 - Stack Memory.
-- Implementing function calls including recursion.
+- Implementing function calls (memory stack, recursion)
-- Depth-First Search graph algorithms can be implemented with stack (or recursion).
+- Depth-First Search algorithms can be implemented with stack (or recursion).
 - Finding Euler-Cycles in a graph.
 - Balancing symbols.